Blog

 4.3 Pivoting (Row Reduction)

-The pivot operation is standard Gaussian elimination, targeted to maintain the tableau’s structure:
+The pivot operation is standard Gaussian elimination, targeted to restore the structure:

-1. Divide the pivot row by the pivot element, making it 1
+- Divide the pivot row by the pivot element, making the entering variable’s coefficient 1

-After pivoting, the entering variable’s column becomes a standard basis vector (with the 1 in the pivot row), and the solution is again readable from the RHS.
-The row label updates to reflect the new basic variable.
+After pivoting, the entering variable’s column has become a standard basis vector (with the 1 in the pivot row), the leaving variable’s column is no longer a unit vector, and the solution is again readable straight from the RHS.
+The row label updates to reflect the new basic variable — geometrically, we have slid to an adjacent vertex.

 4.4 Optimality Check